domuspopus/overwatch-4v4-all-heroes/README.md

 Mode [workshop.codes](https://workshop.codes/48CYD) page.

-### Configuration
+### Advanced Configuration

-Anything that isn't a simple setting (e.g. HP of a character) can be turned off by disabling workshop rule associated with it.
+Some features and parameters are defined and can be toggled / tweaked inside `Base: Set global variables` rule.
+Anything else will probably require you disabling workshop rule associated with it.
 All rules have descriptive names.
-For instance to disable Ana self ult ability, find a rule named "Hero: Ana (self ult)", tick the checkbox on the side of it and toggle the rule off using the button atop the interface.
+For instance to disable anti-air mechanics, find a rule named `Base: Prevent heroes flying away`, tick the checkbox on the side of it and toggle the rule off using the button atop the interface.

 ### Changelog